ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 {: #why-cant-migrate-virtual-server}
 {: faq}

-You can migrate only private, dedicated hosts.
+You can migrate only to private, dedicated hosts.
 For more information about migrating private, dedicated hosts, see [Migrating a dedicated host instance to another host](/docs/virtual-servers?topic=virtual-servers-migrating-dedicated-host).

 ## What servers support suspend billing?
 {: #what-servers-support-suspend-billing}